 On your third day, you can explore the glacier lagoon, Jökulsárlón, before heading back to Reykjavík.
 It is one of the most popular spots in Iceland, so give yourself enough time to enjoy the serene beauty of the lagoon.

 Iceland's pristine natural environment is its greatest treasure.
 These places are beautiful beyond measure, and it can be hard to appreciate among chattering sightseers and long lines.

 That's why we've included some lesser-known sites alongside the popular places in the tailor-made itinerary for this tour.
 You will be virtually alone in these locations so that you can enjoy the surroundings properly.

 Don’t miss your chance for great value and extraordinary sights on this tour of Iceland.
-There is very limited availability, so reserve your spot now by pressing "Choose a date" above.
+Check availability by choosing a date.

 Jokulsarlon is a glacier lagoon in the south of Vatnajokull national park that is easily reached by the Ring Road.

 Covered in thick glacial ice until the 1930’s when the glacier started retreating, the lagoon today measures 7 square miles (20 km2).
 More than 300 feet of ice still breaks away each year, reshaping the lagoon and filling it with icebergs - causing an alarmingly beautiful sight.